meteor/vue3-tutorial/tutorial/simple-todos/03-forms-and-events.md

 Now you can edit the `addTask` function to insert a new task into the database.
 To do it, we will need to implement Methods.

 Methods are basically RPC calls to the server, that allow you to execute some operation on the server side, in a secure way.
-We will talk more about it on step-08, but you can read more about Meteor Methods [here](https://guide.meteor.com/methods.html).
+But you can read more about Meteor Methods [here](https://guide.meteor.com/methods.html).

 To create your methods, you need to create a file called `tasksMethods.js`.